 Are you looking for a healthy and delicious sweet treat with no added sugar?
 These healthy cookies will tick all the boxes!
 But don't hurry to turn the page if you're OK with adding sugar to your meals-this recipe works perfectly with or without sugar!

-These healthy oatmeal cookies are great for lunch boxes, picnics, and afternoon snacks, as well as breakfast cookies or a sweet treat after any meal.
+These healthy oatmeal cookies are great for lunch boxes, picnics, and afternoon snacks, as well as a sugar-free breakfast snack or a sweet treat after any meal.
 With no sugar added, you can enjoy the chewy cookies without any regrets.
 This recipe has been crafted to ensure the cookies are sweet but not overly sweet (which is a common thing with many other oatmeal cookies).

 This recipe has stayed unchanged for years in our family despite our recent focus on low-carb food.
 The only thing that we dared change about it was replacing sugar with monk fruit sweetener to avoid added sugars.
 We usually stick to our dietary choices rather strictly, but there are some rare occasions when we allow ourselves some "good old" snack, and it has to be worth the sacrifice.
 This one certainly is!